 See how your club could run smoothly with Kids Club HQ.

-Perhaps you’re reading this and already have a well-established after school club that is thriving, or maybe you’re in the early stages of planning your after school club.
-Whichever stage you are at, this article will help you to focus on the best ideas for extracurricular activities.
+You might be reading this and already have a successful after-school club up and running, or perhaps you’re just starting to plan yours.
+No matter where you are in the process, this article will help you focus on the best ideas for extracurricular activities.

 What we’ll cover in this article

-In this article, we’ll explore some of our picks for the best after school club ideas for elementary schools and primary school aged children!
+In this article, we’ll share some of our top picks for the best after-school club ideas for primary school-aged children!
+To keep things simple, we’ve divided the article into four categories:

 Alternative hobby club ideas

-We think developing hobbies is a key part of a child’s development and helps them find new and exciting interests.
-Here are some of our favourite ideas for after school club activities that explore kids’ hobbies!
+Developing hobbies is a key part of a child’s development, as well as helping them discover new and exciting interests.
+Here are some of our favourite ideas for an after school club that helps a child explore their hobbies.

-Photography can be a great way for kids to engage with their creative side.
-Teach them how to use a camera, how to approach composition, and allow them to explore interesting shots and ideas on their own.
-Want to learn more about how to spark a kid’s interest in photography?
-Read here: 15 Valuable Lessons to Teach Photography for Kids.
+Photography is a fantastic way for children to tap into their creativity.
+Teach them how to use a camera, think about composition, and explore different shots and ideas.
+Want to learn more about sparking a child’s interest in photography?
+Check out: 15 Valuable Lessons to Teach Photography for Kids.

-For older kids, how about teaching them how to edit and touch up photos using Photoshop?
+For older children, how about teaching them how to edit and touch up photos using Photoshop?
 It’s a great way to further encourage creativity whilst also teaching key technical skills!

 Crochet or Embroidery Club